Australian Embassy, Abu Dhabi

 Assessment

-Applications will be assessed by a Selection Panel, after the interview an Arabic language assessment will be required and a driving assessment with an officer from the Embassy.
+Applications will be assessed by a Selection Panel and a shortlist established for interview.
 Once interviews are held, an offer will be made to the applicant considered as most suitable for the role.

 Unsuccessful applicants will be advised by email.